Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Benchmarking

 \subsection{Results on the Kinships Dataset}

 Investigating the model performances on Kinhsips is interesting because it is a comparatively small \ac{kg} and thus permits for each configuration a large number of \ac{hpo} iterations for all interaction models.
 Figure~\ref{fig:summary_kinhsips} provides a general overview of the results, i.e., performance of the interaction models, loss functions, training approach, the effect of modeling inverse relations, and the effect of the optimizers.
-Overall, several interaction models performed very well (hits@10 higher than 90\%), some performed poorly (less than 80\% hits@10), and the remaining interaction models revealed average performance (80\%-90\% hits@10; see Figure~\ref{fig:summary_kinhsips} as well as Figure~\ref{fig:all_configs_kinhsips_adam} and Figure~\ref{fig:all_configs_kinhsips_adadelta} that can be found in the appendix).

-The key observations are that the interaction models TransD, TransH, TransR, and \ac{um} performed poorly (less than 80\%). \ac{um} significantly under-performed, which is not surprising since it does not consider the multi-relational information of the data.
-For a dataset with similar structural properties such as Kinships, the interaction models ComplEx and SimplE seem to be excellent choices since they do not have a very high model complexity, obtain good performances, and are robust throughout a large set of different configurations.
-In the following, we examine the effect of the single components that define a \ac{kgem}.
+Overall, it can be observed that for most interaction models, several well-performing configurations can be determined.
+However, some interaction models heavily depend on specific configurations such as KG2E and QuatE.
+Although link prediction on Kinships seems to be relatively easy, there are several translational distance-based interaction models that perform relatively poor (i.e., TransD, TransE, TransH, TransR, and \ac{um}).
+The poor performance of \ac{um} is not surprising considering that it omits the multi-relational information of the data.
+Finally, the results illustrate that Adam outperforms Adadelta (in many cases with high margin).
+Therefore, we decided to progress only with Adam as optimizer for the remaining datasets in order to reduce the computational costs.